-Over the course of several years they have improved just about every single aspect of the combat simulation.
-New and improved theatres have been added, and perhaps most impressively, a vast collection of extra planes, from classic 1960s jets to bang up to date modern classics like the new Eurofighter.
+Over the course of several years, they have improved just about every single aspect of the combat simulation.
+New and improved theatres have been added, and, perhaps most impressively, a vast collection of extra planes has been added as well.
+These range from classic 1960s jets to bang up-to-date modern classics like the new Eurofighter.

 I downloaded direct from the Freefalcon 6 website.
-The game came in several sections, all downloaded separately.
-First the main game, then the cockpit add ons, then you add the campaigns you want.
+The game came in several sections, all downloaded separately: first the main game, then the cockpit add-ons, then whichever campaigns you want.
 It was a simple procedure, but those without broadband are going to struggle!

 Avionics and Cockpit

 As with Falcon BMS 4, which you can read about in another of my articles, the avionics have received a lot of attention, but not to the same degree.
 It is less complicated, but as a result, it's a lot less tricky to fly.
-That's not to say that this is some kind of lame arcade flight game, that's just not true, but it is easier than BMS 4.
+That's not to say that this is some kind of lame arcade flight game; that's just not true.
+However, it is easier than BMS 4.

-Another area it is not so impressive is in the 3d cockpits.
-They simply are not as nice as the BMS ones.
-However, they are perfectly functional, and it is nice to have the old fashioned 2d ones as a fall back, I know may people still like to fly with them instead!
+Another area that is not so impressive is the 3-D cockpit.
+The cockpits simply are not as nice as the BMS ones.
+However, they are perfectly functional, and it is nice to have the old-fashioned 2-D ones as a fallback; I know many people still like to fly with them instead!

-Strangely, I did find the Guided Munitions modelled really nicely, and I think I prefer them to BMS 4.
+Strangely, I did find that the Guided Munitions were modelled really nicely, and I think I prefer them to BMS 4.

-Again, I must re-iterate that I have never flown a real plane, and that these combat flight simulations are just a hobby of mine, but having flown for so many years "virtually" I like to think I know when something just feels right!
+Again, I must reiterate that I have never flown a real plane and that these combat flight simulations are just a hobby of mine.
+However, having flown for so many years "virtually," I like to think I know when something just feels right!

 Here is where Freefalcon really shines.
-The good old Falcon 4 campaign is present and correct, but if you choose to download the addition theatres you have a lot more choice than BMS4 gives right now.
+The good old Falcon 4 campaign is present and correct, but if you choose to download the additional theatres, you have a lot more choice than BMS 4 gives right now.

 Each theatre offers several different campaigns, some historical, some fictional.
 What's more, you are not tied to the F-16.
-The list of modelled planes is damned impressive given the level of detail achieved.
-They claim aboout 100 in total, nearly all third and fourth generation combat aircraft!
+The list of modelled planes is damned impressive, given the level of detail achieved.
+They claim about 100 in total, nearly all third and fourth generation combat aircraft!

-For more information on the campaign I suggest reading my article on BMS as much of the information there is relevant with regards this.
+For more information on the campaign, I suggest reading my article on BMS as much of the information there is relevant to this.

-Wow, there is so much content that I have only just started to start!!
+Wow, there is so much content that I have only just started to cover it!

 Please show your appreciation and leave a comment.
 I love to hear from fellow enthusiasts!